 Lean Six Sigma Green Belt Training

 Are you considering a career that will require process improvements?
 Many do, as these skills in continuous improvement are applicable to many fields.
-Careers Beyond Academia has partnered for five years with Binghamton University’s Watson School of Engineering to offer the opportunity to register at a reduced cost and complete the Lean Six Sigma Green Belt Training (online).
+Careers Beyond Academia has partnered for six years with Binghamton University’s Watson School of Engineering to offer the opportunity to register at a reduced cost and complete the Lean Six Sigma Green Belt Training (online).
 Over 27 participants have benefitted from our sponsorship.
 Contact us via firstname.lastname@example.org to find out how you can too!

 Lean Six Sigma certification at the Green Belt level gives you valuable business tools to achieve process and operational excellence.
 The course content emphasizes why the implementation of Lean Six Sigma is vital to the continuous improvement of industry in today’s competitive world.
 Several case studies and applications of Lean Six Sigma concepts are presented throughout the course along with how it is used not only in the manufacturing context but other areas as well.
 The course helps you conceptually and practically analyze, break down and fix a problem to arrive at a more efficient solution for continuous process improvement.
 Specifically the course covers:

 - Continuous process improvement (CPI) with emphasis on both lean and six sigma concepts and methodologies

 - Lean concepts and its applications, such as 5s, waste reduction, value stream mapping, and error proofing

 - DMAIC (Define, Measure, Analyze, Improve, and Control) to solve issues and transition CPI projects from one phase to another

 - Basic statistical analysis methods, tools, and control charts used to determine key relationships between inputs and outputs